rhdunn/xqt-kotlinx-core/README.md

 # XQT Kotlin Core Libraries
-The XQT Kotlin core libraries are a collection of open-source libraries that provide core facilities (URIs, character encodings, etc.) used by the XQT projects.
-They form an extension of the Kotlin standard library.
+The XQT Kotlin core libraries are a collection of open-source libraries that provide core facilities.
+They are used by the XQT projects to implement functionality not available in the Kotlin standard library.

+The core libraries are comprised of:
+1. [xqt-kotlin-uri](src/xqt-kotlinx-uri/README.md) for working with URIs.

 ## License
 Copyright (C) 2023 Reece H. Dunn